ubeninja77/hotel/README.md

 #### Hints

+- These functionalities do not all need to be implemented in the same class
-- You might want to investigate [Ruby's `Date` gem](https://ruby-doc.org/stdlib/libdoc/date/rdoc/Date.html).
+- You might want to investigate [Ruby's `Date` gem](https://ruby-doc.org/stdlib/libdoc/date/rdoc/Date.html)

 ### Wave Two: Room Availability